terjeio/grblHAL/README.md

 An upside is that a driver download with [git](https://git-scm.com/downloads) or [GitHub desktop](https://desktop.github.com/) will fetch all dependencies automatically and the download is no longer "polluted" with unwanted drivers.

-For the time beeing I will keep this repository intact and the source code in sync.
 New issues should be raised, pull requests submitted and discussions started at the new home.
 Use the [core repository](https://github.com/grblHAL/core) for raising new issues or starting discussions if it is not clear to you where they belong.

-This repository will eventually be moved to the new home and kept as an reference.
+This repository is only kept as an reference.

 ---